Science Fair Resources at the Austin Public Library

-The Austin Public Library has information and resources to help your child complete their science fair project.
+Need help with a science fair project?
+The Austin Public Library has everything your child needs to complete their science fair project.

 Forms and Information

-- Pick up copies of the STEAM Expo (science fair) registration forms.
+Pick up copies of the science fair registration forms.
 The completed registration forms should be submitted to the student’s school, NOT to the Austin Public Library.

 Research Your Project

-- Check out a laptop and/or wifi hot spot to use at home to research your project and type your data.
+Check out a laptop and/or WiFi hot spot to use at home to research your project and type your data.
 These are in high demand, so be sure to add your name to the request list early.
-These are not usually available to check out on demand, so be sure to plan ahead to be able to use this equipment.
-(Limited availability.
-First come, first serve).
+These are not usually available to check out on demand.

 Art Supplies and Workspace

-- Art supplies including markers, glue, scissors, construction paper, rulers, poster letters, and trifold boards are available for science fair participants.
+Art supplies including markers, glue, scissors, construction paper, rulers, poster letters, and trifold boards are available for STEAM Expo participants in January and February.
 Ask at the information desk for these supplies.